mjpernot/rmq-sysmon/README.md

-# Python project for processing Package Admin emails in RabbitMQ and send them as JSON reports to the sysmon directory.
+# Python project for processing Admin Monitoring emails in RabbitMQ and save them to a specified directory.
 # Classification (U)

 # Description:
-  This program consists of a Python program that processes Package Admin emails in RabbitMQ, converts the emails to a JSON report and write the JSON report to a specified directory.
+  Python program that processes Admin Monitoring emails in RabbitMQ, will process a number of different data types in the report, and will save the report to a specified directory.

 ###  This README file is broken down into the following sections: